Pray With Us

 Participants in a group practice pray together in KPC’s prayer room.

 Join us in prayer at our temple in Poolesville, MD, or online through webcast or Zoom.
 Click on a calendar event to reveal the location, link to join and a link to download the practice text.
-Scroll down for descriptions of our most common practices.
+For descriptions of our most common practices, see Resources.